10 Best (REALLY FREE) Password Managers in 2024

 Short on time?
 Here's the best free password manager in 2024:

-I tested every free password manager on the market and found only a few that are actually decent.
+I tested every free password manager on the market and only found a few that are actually decent.
 A lot of free password managers are really bad — some of them are super buggy, some of them are ineffective, and some of them are actually just spyware designed to steal all of your passwords.
-And built-in password managers from Apple and Chrome might be convenient, but they don’t have high levels of security and they don’t offer multi-platform support.
+Built-in password managers from Apple and Chrome might be convenient, but they don’t offer multi-platform support or many extras.

-However, there are some really good free password managers that offer powerful password security and some nice extra features.
-I spent the last month testing out free password managers on my PC, iPhone, MacBook, and Android to find the best free password managers in 2024.
+That said, there are some really good free password managers that offer powerful password security and some nice extra features.
+I spent the last month testing out free password managers on my PC, iPhone, MacBook, and Android to find the best ones in 2024.

 TRY DASHLANE FOR FREE